alkiin01/absensi-shipping/README.md

-# thispage using ajax and CodeIgniter framework
+# This page using ajax and CodeIgniter framework